 I was, at that time, mostly familiar with Lewis through his academic writings.
 I had read Mere Christianity, I think.
 But I hadn’t yet read the Narnia books, and I certainly hadn’t read his greatest work, Til We Have Faces.

 But, with this gift from my professor, I fell in love with Lewis’s poetry.
 He didn’t think much of his own poetry, and critics haven’t treated it kindly.
-His poetry was old-fashioned even when he was writing it.
-But I’m not sure it was ever as old-fashioned as his critics alleged.
+His poetry was old-fashioned even when he was writing it, although I’m not sure it was ever as old-fashioned as his critics alleged.
 His use of meter, his ability to control the speed of a poetic line, is masterful.
 He uses enjambment with abandon.
 He tells old stories, and makes them fresh and strong and young.

 And every year on Lazarus Saturday, I find myself thinking of this brief poem by Lewis.
 Not for its poetic merits (although I do think those are considerable), but because I find the thought of this dialog so moving.